Vania2003/aizo_project/README.md

 ## Overview
 This project was developed as part of the "Algorithms and Computational Complexity" course at Wrocław University of Science and Technology.
 It features implementations of three fundamental sorting algorithms: Insertion Sort, Merge Sort, and Bubble Sort.
+The project is accompanied by a .pdf report in Polish

 ## Features
 - **Three Sorting Algorithms**: Includes implementation of Insertion, Merge, and Bubble sort.